TheBeaconCrafter/overleaf/README.md

 - **Global Dark Mode**: Site-wide dark theme support for improved user experience
 - **Administrator Tools**: Enhanced administrative features for better server management
 - **Symbol Palette**: Professional symbol palette similar to Overleaf Pro, providing quick access to mathematical and special characters
+- **New editor design**: Enables Overleaf's new editor design on community edition (with a toggle of course)

 ## Planned Features